 4. Extra Batteries

 I have been a pro-photographer for 12 years and I’ve never bought an “official” battery.
-They’re way overpriced, like waaaaaaaay overpriced.
 In recent years I have bought the double battery packs with their own USB charger.
 The cost of two batteries AND a charger is under half the price of a single official battery.
 I picked this one because I like the LED display, it’s a cool blue colour (yes I’m that picky) and shows the level of charge clearly.

 The USB chargers are great because I can travel with a large power bank and charge from them too.
 You can also charge the Fujifilm X100V from a power bank too!
 I use Anker Powercore 20000mah power pack, it’s robust, sleek and powerful.
 I’ve taken it across the world multiple times and is still going strong after 5 years.